 Please be aware that HCZ Promise Academy reserves the right to conduct locker searches as a safety precaution.
+For more information, please see our Locker and Scholar's Property Search Policy later in this section.

 Emergency Safety Procedures

 HCZ Promise Academy has adopted a General Response Protocol (GRP) to provide schools with the procedures they will undertake if an emergency incident occurs.